One to one marketing defined

 They presented one to one marketing as a full-on, long-term transformational project that required input from a range of internal stakeholders.

 But advances in marketing technology have accelerated this process significantly.
 Typically, our clients are launching personalised campaigns, across multiple channels, within 12 weeks.

-Inbound vs outbound one to one marketing
+Inbound vs outbound

 I think this is a crucial distinction.
 Very often, when online posts mention personalised marketing, they are talking about inbounds.

 I’ve seen the example of the fast-food order again and again.
 You know the one.
 You call, text, email or place your order via an app, and the restaurant already knows your address (and digitally savvy brands will even suggest your favourite dishes).

 This is great, and definitely personalisation, no argument from me there.
 But that’s only the starting point.
 The next level on from this is being able to actively reach out to those customers with personalised, relevant offers.